openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 those is created, updated or deleted the controller will start a daemon set that will do the following in each node of the cluster:

+1. Verify that there is enough disk space available in the machine to pull the images.

 1. Create, modify or delete the CRI-O pinning configuration file.

 1. Reload the CRI-O configuration, with the equivalent of `systemctl reload crio`.